Monday, March 24, 2025

 Aaron’s role was defined.
 He offered sacrifices, kindled incense, blessed the people.
 Once a year, on Yom Kippur, he entered the Holy of Holies, stepping into the most sacred space on earth.
 His garments were not mere decoration; they were his function made visible, a mark of the sanctity he carried.

 Moses, though, was not confined to any one role.
-He did not serve in the Sanctuary in the way Aaron did.
+He did not serve in the sanctuary in the way Aaron did.
 He served God wherever he was needed.
 His mission was not tied to a place, a position, or a set of garments.
 It was something larger, something that could not be embroidered in gold or woven into fabric.

 Moses needed no priestly robes, no symbols of office.
 His authority lay elsewhere.
 A simple white cloak was enough.